 2 | Stay Hydrated

-Drinking enough water is great for your immune system.
+Drinking plenty of water is great for your immune system.
 Water helps your body eliminate toxins and waste materials, making your immune system able to better fight infection.
-If you would like to learn more about the benefits of drinking water read this post.
-And if you’re struggling with drinking enough water everyday check this post out!

 3 | Consume Probiotics

 Probiotics help to replenish the good bacteria that often gets wiped out by consuming antibiotics and unhealthy foods.
 And we need good bacteria to keep our gut healthy.

 4 | Use Natural Hand Sanitizer

 I’m extremely “anti” antibacterial soaps and sanitizers.
 Here’s the thing.
 Not all bacteria is bad.
 Good bacteria is extremely beneficial to our bodies and our environment.

 I love this all natural hand sanitizer gel made from essential oils.
 It’s paraben free, SLS free, BAC free, cruelty free and free of lots of other yucky stuff.

+5 | Eliminate Stress